 Approach and Methodology.
 A new inspection program will be proposed with the following considerations:

 - Visual inspection by a human inspector is low-tech, but complex.
 An inspector makes multiple, diverse decisions to identify, evaluate, and record conditions during inspections.
 The inspector cannot be automated.
-Instead, clearly defined constituent tasks in observation or detection could to aid the inspector.
+Instead, clearly defined constituent tasks in observation or detection could aid the inspector.

 - Inspections can be made incremental with knowledgeable crews for various tasks.
 Separate crews complete separate tasks at separate times.
 But conditions and defects are mapped in standardized reports of inspections.
-Spatial distribution and correlation of conditions among elements will help understand and remedy the causes of deterioration.
+Spatial distribution and correlation of conditions among elements will help understand and remediate the causes of deterioration.

 - A data system is needed to track the dates and methods of all constituent tasks together with the bridge elements and portions of elements completed.
 The data system aids in efficient organization of inspection activities, and in assurance that each bridge is completely inspected every two years.

 - All constituent inspection reports at each bridge are periodically reviewed to make a comprehensive evaluation of safety, which is the intent of Federal regulations for bridge inspection programs.
 NBIS Team Leaders will have new authority to select, schedule, accept, and review constituent inspections, and then make evaluations of safety.
 Evaluations will include a field visit to each bridge to verify the remaining uncertain or ambiguous findings of constituent inspections.